at the 2026 IBCPC Dragon Boat Festival

 Screening of the film United Ladies

-Each session will be introduced by a screening of the film ‘United Ladies’:
+Each session will be introduced by a screening of the film ‘United Ladies’

-A film that recounts the adventure of women from all walks of life who gathered for 15 days on the Loire River to paddle 750 kilometres.
 What they have in common is a life journey that has confronted them with illness, breast cancer that they have decided to overcome and about which they hardly speak.
 What unites them is their desire to live and share.
 The sporting challenge becomes an excuse to escape from everyday life and cities in order to reconnect with nature and each other.

-Medical conferences
+Medical Conferences

-Then a specialist will discuss a specific topic related to sport and breast cancer.
+A specialist will discuss a specific topic related to sport and breast cancer.

 A question and answer session and discussion with the audience will then be held.
 The participating doctors and topics presented are introduced below.